 Dr. Basak Yanar

 Dr. Basak Yanar is an associate scientist at the Institute for Work & Health, and an assistant professor in the division of Social and Behavioural Health Sciences in the Dalla Lana School of Public Health at the University of Toronto.
-She holds a PhD in organizational behaviour from the Rotman School of Management at the University of Toronto.
+She holds a PhD in organizational behaviour and human resource management from the Rotman School of Management at the University of Toronto.

 Yanar is a qualitative researcher with a keen interest in collaboration with community organizations, employers and system partners in developing solutions to improve the health and safety of immigrant workers.